Pradumnasaraf/Contributors/README.md

 ## Contributors

 Contributors is a GraphQL API written in Go.
-It uses MongoDB as a database.
-It is a simple API to manage Open Source Contributors and their contributions.
+It uses MongoDB as a database to store and Redis to cache and rate limit the requests.
+To deploy the project Kubernetes is used (manifests are available in the `Kubernetes` directory).

 ## Using and developing